DataDog/datadog-secret-backend/docs/aws/ssm.md

 | parameters | List of individual SSM parameters |

 ## Backend Configuration

+Ensure that you have followed the instructions specified in the general [aws README](https://github.com/DataDog/datadog-secret-backend/blob/main/docs/aws/README.md) to avoid hardcoding any confidential information in your config file.

 The backend configuration for AWS SSM Parameter Store secrets has the following pattern: